rafaelmardojai/firefox-gnome-theme/README.md

-# Firefox Gnome Theme (dark variant only... for now)
+# Firefox Gnome Theme

 ![Screenshot of the theme](screenshot.png)

 ## Description

-This is a bunch of CSS code to make Firefox 57+ look closer to GNOME's default dark theme.
-It styles the UI and interal Firefox' pages like about: and view-source:.
-I only wrote styles for the dark variant, not the light one.
+This is a bunch of CSS code to make Firefox 57+ look closer to GNOME's default theme.
+It styles the UI and, if you pick the dark variant, interal Firefox' pages like about: and view-source:.
+Both light and dark variants are supported.

 ## Installation